 Trying to brute force the change you are making may give you short-term improvements but they are usually not long-lived as it is very difficult to keep up this level of manual intervention.

 True change comes from attacking the processes that affect the metric you are looking to improve.
-By having a process based focus you will end up making sustainable changes.
+By having a formula including a process based focus you will end up making sustainable changes.
 You will be creating and implementing a future state process addressing all of the deficiencies, inefficiencies and pain points with the current state process.

 A process of governance and oversight provides the platform for you to keep your finger on the pulse of what is going on in your project in real-time.
 Regular reviews will allow you to understand issues, make course corrections, and shape direction more rapidly.
 Without any governance your project will quickly become rudderless and fall short of your well-intentioned objective.